Disclaimer: I do not own Dark Shadows or any otherwise copyrighted material contained herein.

 He pulled white sheets off the furniture, raising clouds of dust and sending critters in all directions.
 Well, he would never be lonely in this dump; it was more densely populated than downtown Calcutta.
 Willie suddenly laughed out loud.
 If he were a cartoon, all the rats, bats and roaches would dance around and sing songs while they cleaned the house for him.
 His name could be Cinderfella.

-From rummaging through papers in desk drawers, the young man discovered that this house was inhabited back in 1914.
+From rummaging through papers in desk drawers, the young man discovered that this place was inhabited back in 1914.
 Parts of it looked as if the residents just walked out one day and never came back.
-The décor was a haphazard mix of 100 or more years, and portraits which spanned generations covered every wall and staircase.
-Marble statuary lined the main hall.
+The décor was a haphazard mix of 100 or more years; portraits spanning multiple generations covered every wall and staircase, and marble statuary lined the main hall.
 By banging on the wall paneling, he discovered at least three secret rooms or passage ways.
-It filled every requirement of a haunted house, except the presence of ghosts and that, Willie was convinced, was only a matter of time.
+It filled every requirement of a haunted house, except for the presence of ghosts and that, Willie was convinced, was only a matter of time.
 There was a rocking horse upstairs that moved, albeit crookedly, by itself.

 He claimed two of the dust-cover sheets, shook off mouse pellets and put them aside for his bed.